OliwierKam/Media-Storage-Management/README.md

 This incurs an additional cost but is useful to know how often a file is accessed.
 It may take a few hours for the data to get populated.
 May not work at the start.

+---

+In order to enable blob change feed:

+Find storage account on Azure
+>Data management
+>Data protection
+>Enable blob change feed

+NOTE:

+Deleting feed logs after x amount of days is advised to minimise costs.
+At the moment views only lists events in the past 30 days.
+Similarly, log feed is set to delete after 30 days on Azure on my storage account.

 # Views